 - That the product contained the defect when it left the defendant’s possession;

-Usually, to be liable for a plaintiff’s injuries, a defendant must have done (or failed to do) something with negligence, gross negligence, recklessness or the intent to cause harm.
+Usually, to be liable for your injuries, a defendant must have done (or failed to do) something with negligence, gross negligence, recklessness or the intent to cause harm.
+Though in rare circumstances, a defendant may be strictly liable for your injuries even when the defendant did nothing wrong.

 Under California law, if a product is more dangerous than it should be – or it contains inadequate warnings – whoever designs, makes, or sells the defective product is strictly liable for any injuries that result when the product is used in a reasonably foreseeable way.

-If the way a consumer uses or misuses the product was reasonably foreseeable and such use or misuse injures someone, the defendant(s) will be held strictly liable.
+California law requires manufacturers to anticipate how the average consumer will use — and even misuse — a product.3 If the way a consumer uses or misuses the product was reasonably foreseeable and such use or misuse injures you, the defendant(s) will be held strictly liable.

-Depending on the circumstances, this can involve the design or manufacturing of a product, or simply inspecting the product or issuing adequate warnings about its dangers.
+People who make dangerous products must take reasonable precautions to minimize the harm that may result from them.
+Depending on the circumstances, this can involve designing or manufacturing a product, or simply inspecting the product or issuing adequate warnings about its dangers.

 - The defendant was not the one who designed/manufactured/distributed/sold the product,